-- Financial stability: The ACPR aims to ensure continuity and supervise the banking and insurance sectors taking a risk-based approach to prudential regulations.
-It pursues financial stability for the French financial system by enabling effective rules against AML/CFT after conducting and publishing rules.
-Also, it seeks to gain a deeper understanding of the various risk profiles and how to respond to the needs of different organizations.
+- The objective of the ACPR is to ensure the continuity and oversee the banking and insurance sectors through a risk-based approach to prudential regulations.
+It strives to establish financial stability for the French financial system by implementing robust rules against AML/CFT and publishing them.
+Additionally, it aims to comprehend the various risk profiles and cater to the demands of different organizations.

-- Global representation: The ACPR is responsible for representing France on the international level, including in EU and multinational banking and insurance bodies such as the Financial Action Task Force, in collaboration with the Banque de France (FATF).
+- ACPR represents France on the global stage, including in the EU and multinational banking and insurance bodies such as the Financial Action Task Force (FATF), in partnership with the Banque de France.

-The French supervisory model is distinguished by a fully centralized organizational framework that includes all authorities responsible for financial sector stability.
-This comprehensive approach provides a more incredible view of the financial system's challenges by accumulating micro and macroeconomic data spanning the entire financial market, including financial services; joint analysis resources and bodies; better integration of steps taken to detect, analyze, avoid, and cope with risks to ensure financial system stability.
+The French supervisory model is unique in its fully centralized organizational framework, which includes all authorities responsible for financial sector stability.
+This approach allows for a comprehensive view of challenges facing the financial system by collecting micro and macroeconomic data across the entire financial market, including financial services.
+It also provides joint analysis resources and bodies, as well as better integration of measures taken to detect, analyze, prevent, and manage risks in order to ensure financial system stability.

-The ACPR also assists the French Treasury in drafting laws (Monetary and Financial Code).
-It also conducts preventive and methodological work with supervised agencies and the implementation of sector compliance standards and principles.
-Many of these instruments are negotiated with the industry in advance in a consultative process.
-These tools are arranged in advance with the industry as part of an ACPR College consultative group.
+Additionally, the ACPR assists the French Treasury in drafting laws, such as the Monetary and Financial Code.
+It also conducts preventive and methodological work with supervised agencies and implements sector compliance standards and principles.
+These tools are negotiated in advance with the industry through the ACPR College consultative group.

-- Risk evaluation and implementation of an effective internal AML-CFT program, customer identification and information, risk-based transaction due diligence, monitoring of suspicious transactions, and notification of suspicious purchases to Tracfin directly under AML-CFT.
+In order to meet its AML/CFT obligations, the ACPR requires financial institutions to implement an effective internal AML/CFT program that includes risk evaluation, customer identification and information, risk-based transaction due diligence, monitoring of suspicious transactions, and notification of suspicious purchases to Tracfin directly under AML/CFT.